The Pacific (miniseries): Critical reception

-The Pacific received widespread critical acclaim.
+The Pacific was widely praised.
 On the review aggregation website Rotten Tomatoes, the series holds an approval rating of 89% with an average rating of 8.5 out of 10, based on 46 reviews.
 The website's critical consensus reads, "An honest, albeit horrifying, exploration of World War II, The Pacific is a visually stunning miniseries not for the faint of heart."
-On Metacritic, the series has a weighted average score of 86 out of 100, based on 32 critics, indicating "universal acclaim".
+On Metacritic, the series has a weighted average score of 86 out of 100, based on 32 critics.

 Time magazine's James Poniewozik named it one of the Top 10 TV Series of 2010.
 IGN reviewer Ramsey Isler gave the entire miniseries an 8.5 out of 10, saying, "Although I don't think The Pacific overtakes Band of Brothers in terms of technical execution and overall entertainment value, many of the comparisons will be moot as The Pacific is a different kind of series with different goals.
 This series sought to look beyond the combat and it paints a full, vivid picture of the war and the people that fought in it through focused, individual stories.
 That's a tall order for any series to fulfill, and although The Pacific doesn't always come through with shining colors, it does make an admirable effort."
-IGN also reviewed each episode, with Episode 9 receiving a perfect 10 out of 10 score.
+IGN also reviewed each episode, with Episode nine receiving a 10 out of 10 score.